List of Chinese–Japanese false friends: History

-Chinese characters are said to have been invented by Cangjie, one of the bureaucrats under the Yellow Thearch.
-Cangjie coined symbols known as "zi (字) following a study of the landscape, animals, and galaxy in the sky.
-"Zì" (字) is the first Chinese character created, and Cangjie related it to a mythical story of the day these characters were created.
+According to Chinese legend, Chinese characters were invented by Cangjie, one of the bureaucrats under the Yellow Thearch, who coined symbols known as "zi (字) following a study of the landscape, animals, and galaxy in the sky.
+"Zì" (字) was said to be the first Chinese character created, and Cangjie supposedly related it to a mythical story of the day these characters were created.

-Japanese kanji borrows some words from the Chinese language.
-These form the relationship between the Japanese kanji and the Chinese logograph.
 Chinese words and characters were introduced to Japan through letters, coins, swords, and seals imported from China.
 As far as is currently known, King of Na gold is the earliest import bearing Chinese characters.
 This gold was presented to Yamato by Emperor Guangwu of Han.
 The Japanese of this era most likely had no knowledge of scripts and seem to have remained illiterate until the fifth century.

 The earliest known Japanese documents were written by Korean officials and bilingual Chinese employed at the Yamato court.
 Afterwards, a group of people known as the fuhito were organised under the monarch to read and write Chinese characters.
 The Yamato court began sending full-scale diplomatic missions to China, leading to increased literacy within the Japanese court.
-Japanese kanji could be stencilled onto thin rectangular strips of wood, which aided communication during this time.
+The Chinese characters could be stencilled onto thin rectangular strips of wood, which aided communication during this time.

 As a result of the aforementioned lack of a Japanese writing system, Chinese was used almost exclusively in texts.
 The Heian period (794–1185) facilitated the emergence of a system known as kanbun, which involved the use of Chinese text with diacritical marks that allowed Japanese speakers to read and restructure Chinese sentences.
-Chinese characters also came to be used in writing Japanese words, resulting in modern kana syllabaries.
+Chinese characters also came to be used in writing Japanese words phonetically, resulting in modern kana syllabaries.
 Japan adopted a writing system known as man'yōgana and used it to write the ancient poetry anthology Man'yōshū.
 This anthology used a number of Chinese characters.